Skip to Content

 June 24–28, 2024

 The Center for Art Collection Ethics (ACE) at the University of Denver (DU) held a hybrid training program on the fundamentals of Nazi-era art provenance research, June 24-28, 2024.
 In its third iteration since 2021, the program was geared toward graduate students and emerging museum and art market professionals.
-We offered an on-campus postgraduate certificate of completion to twenty students through an application process.
+We offered an on-campus postgraduate certificate of completion to twenty students through an application process with generous support from the Art Ashes Foundation.
 In addition, anyone was able to register to attend select sessions virtually.

 Our planning team included Renée Albiston, Associate Provenance Researcher at the Denver Art Museum; Antonia Bartoli, Curator of Provenance Research at the Yale University Art Gallery; and Elizabeth Campbell, Professor of History at DU and Director of ACE.